Sara-Davari/student-performance-ml/README.md

 Output: pass: 1 or fail: 0

 How it works:
-1. Load the dataset
+1. Loading the dataset
-2. Inspect the dataset
+2. Inspecting the dataset
 3. Using Label Encoder to turn all data to integers
 4. Re-inspecting the dataset after changes
-5. Understand the relationship of columns
+5. Understanding the relationship of columns
-6. Split the dataset into training and testing sets
+6. Splitting the dataset into training and testing sets
-7. Train a classification model (SVM)
+7. Training a classification model (SVM)
-8. Evaluate the model's accuracy
+8. Evaluate=ing the model's accuracy

 Results:
 The model achieved a 96% accuracy on the test data.